 \paragraph{Model Repository.} To build a model repository, we trained 600 CNNs under different settings.
 The types of variations of the settings include: (a) CNN structures (VGG13bn and CNN5); (b) Training datasets (CIFAR10 and MNIST); (c) Normalization of pixel values ($[-0.5, 0.5]$, $[0, 1]$); (d) Learning rate ($e^{-2}, e^{-3}, e^{-4}, e^{-5}$); (e) Number of epochs ($\in [1, 2000]$); Batch size (4, 8, 1024, and 16384); (f) Optimizers (Adam or SGD); (g) Anomalies (\emph{none}, data leakage); (h) Training with adversarial attacks (\emph{none}, FGSM); (i) Hardware (CPU, GPU); (j) Added variance (\emph{none}, rotation, scaling, brightness); (k) Transformation ranges (\emph{none}, different $[-\alpha, \alpha]$); and (l) some minor variations.

-Some models were pre-trained on ImageNet \cite{imagenet}.
-Majority of the models were trained using Tesla V100 32GB during this work.
-When they were used for training or testing ML4ML assessors, they were run on a single laptop (Apple M1 Chip) without GPU.
-In Appendix B, we provide further details on the training parameters, while in Appendix C we describe the structure of CNN5 and metadata of the models trained with this structure.
+The majority of the models were trained using Tesla V100 32GB.
+When they were used for training or testing ML4ML assessors, the experiments were run on a single laptop (Apple M1 Chip) without GPU.
+In Appendix B \cite{liao2021ml4ml} , we provide further details on the training parameters, while in Appendix C \cite{liao2021ml4ml} we describe the structure of CNN5 and the metadata of the models trained with this structure.